openpnp/openpnp/OnvifIPCamera.md

 ### Hisilicon HI3516 / HI3518 (and variations)

 Used in the majority of budget IP cameras from AliExpress/eBay/etc, or resellers of them.
 - "Resolution" - Does not support configuring the resolution of captured frames; images will always be PAL/NTSC resolution.
+If the original native resolution of the camera is not 4:3 (e.g. 720P or 1080P), it will be squashed into a 4:3 image and you must use "Target Width" and/or "Target Height" to restore the image to the original aspect ratio.

 ### TI Davinci

 Please add any limitations or other notes here.
+These SoC's have not been tested yet, but they are expected to have a more robust ONVIF implementation.